 Before beginning temporary shoring design, survey existing ground elevations in the vicinity of shoring locations to determine actual design heights (H).
-Submit .pdf files of working drawings and design calculations for temporary shoring designs in accordance with Article 105-2 of the 2018 Standard Specifications for Roads and Structures.
+Submit eight copies of working drawings and three copies of design calculations and a PDF copy of each for temporary shoring designs in accordance with Article 105-2 of the 2018 Standard Specifications for Roads and Structures.
 Submit working drawings showing plan views, shoring profiles, typical sections and details of temporary shoring design and construction sequence.
 Do not begin shoring construction until a design submittal is accepted.